Sm00thix/IKPLS/paper/paper.md

 # Acknowledgements

 This work is part of an industrial Ph.D. project receiving funding from FOSS Analytical A/S and The Innovation Fund Denmark.
 Grant Number: 1044-00108B.
-Neither FOSS Analytical A/S nor The Innovation Fund Denmark have affec

 # References